Strategy

 The 6 Pillars of Our Book Promotion Strategy

 There’s something book publishers don’t tell you when you sign their offer on the dotted line: almost all the responsibility for promoting your book will fall on your shoulders.
 A lot of authors complain about this fact, as if it represents publishers shirking their duty or being lazy.
-I see it quite differently: authors are responsible for selling their book because they are by far the best positioned to do so.
+I see it quite differently: authors are

-Read More →
+Read More »

 The Last 100 Exercise: How I’m Delegating 85% of My Work